ibm-cloud-docs/satellite/ts-locations/debug-location.md

     ibmcloud sat host get --host <host_ID> --location <location_name_or_ID>
     ```
     {: pre}
 3. In the infrastructure provider for the host, check the disk space of your host machine.
+Each host must have at least 20 GB disk available.
 [Remove](/docs/satellite?topic=satellite-hosts#host-remove) and [reattach the host](/docs/satellite?topic=satellite-hosts#attach-hosts).
 4. If debugging and reattaching the host do not resolve the issue, the location control plane needs more compute resources to continue running.
 [Assign more hosts to the location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).

 ## R0033, R0034, R0035: Control plane capacity issues